lpn-plant/lpntpm-docs/docs/LPC_Additional_LPC_Cycles.md

 this case during the execution of the `Memory` cycle registering cycle data is skipped.

-Now let's look at the third simulation screenshot:
+Now let's look at the third simulation:
 ![LPC I/O cycles](images/IcarusVerilog_SIM_03.png)